sdntmn/sdntmn/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

-- :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
+- :telescope: I work as a production technologist..

 - :seedling: Exploring Technical Content Writing.